 Interested individuals who wish to be nominated and considered for either the role of an industry or a consumer Court Assessor in the future can submit their expression of interest to Mr Paul Liew on CBS Regulatory Services at firstname.lastname@example.org or at 08 8226 8593.

-Interested applicants for industry court assessors are required to submit to CBS Regulatory Services the following documents when requested:
+Interested applicants for court assessors are also required to submit to CBS Regulatory Services the following additional documents when requested:

 - up-to-date curriculum vitae/resume